barriemWUSTL/332lab4/Lab4/ReadMe.txt

 Mustapha Barrie and Alex Chow Lab 4.

+We divided up the work based on who was more experienced with the components.
+The majority of setting up the classes was done by Alex, while Mustapha handled operators and the tictactoe functions.
+We also split the gomoku operations.

 Errors: Arithmetic overflow Using operator "-"
 When going to TA office hours the TA said it would be okay if we left this warning.